 Lyme disease is a bacterial infection.
-It is caused by bacterium called Borrelia burgdorferi.
-You can become infected when a tick that carries the bacterium bites you.
-Typically, black-legged ticks and deer ticks spread the disease.
+It’s caused by the bacterium Borrelia burgdorferi.
+You can become infected when a tick that carries the bacteria bites you.
+Typically, blacklegged ticks and deer ticks spread the disease.
 These ticks collect the bacteria when they bite diseased mice or deer.

 You can become infected when these tiny ticks attach themselves to various parts of your body.
-They are about the size of a poppy seed and favor hidden areas such as the groin, armpits, and scalp.
+They’re about the size of a poppy seed and favor hidden areas such as the groin, armpits, and scalp.
 Often, they can remain undetected in these spots.

 Most people who develop Lyme disease report that they never saw a tick on their body.
 The tick transmits bacteria after being attached for

 Early disseminated Lyme disease is the second stage of the infection.
 It occurs within a few weeks of a tick bite, after the initial infection goes untreated.

-You are at risk for early disseminated Lyme disease if you have been bitten by an infected tick and remain untreated during the early stage of Lyme disease.
+You’re at risk for early disseminated Lyme disease if you’ve been bitten by an infected tick and remain untreated during the early stage of Lyme disease.

-You are at an increased risk for contracting Lyme disease if you live in one of the areas where most Lyme disease infections are reported.
+You’re at an increased risk of contracting Lyme disease if you live in one of the areas where most Lyme disease infections are reported.
 They are: